 The range-topping engine is a 3.0-litre straight-six badged M440i xDrive, with 369bhp and four-wheel drive.
 Prices jump up to above £50,000 but the 4 Series feels seriously quick in this guise, dispatching 0-62mph in a scant 4.5 seconds - just half a second off the pace of the outgoing BMW M4.

 Virtually mirroring the petrol offerings, the diesel range kicks off with the 420d, which is likely to remain a popular choice for high-mileage drivers.
 It has 187bhp and impressive 400Nm of pulling power (100Nm more than the 420i can muster), so it gets to 62mph from a standstill in 7.1 seconds.
-A 430d xDrive is set to arrive in 2021, with 282bhp and 5.1-second 0-62mph time - making it not that much slower than the 4.7 seconds managed by the upcoming M440d xDrive with 335bhp.
+A 430d xDrive is set to arrive in 2021, with 282bhp and 5.1-second 0-62mph time - making it not that much slower than the 4.7 seconds managed by the flagship M440d xDrive with 335bhp.